 Amend Part G (Technical) Section 1 as follows:

-Natural Gas delivered to, or tendered for delivery at, an IP Entry Point or an Entry Point shall (notwithstanding the provisions of any Interconnection Agreement or CSA) comply with the specification for Natural Gas entering the Transportation System as outlined in Appendix 1 ("Entry Specification")provided however where an Interconnection Agreement or a CSA in respect of any IP Entry Point, Entry Point or Bi-Directional CSP provides for a gas quality specification which is more restrictive than that outlined in Appendix 1 then the Entry Specification with respect to such IP Entry Point, Entry Point or Bi-Directional CSP shall be as specified in the applicable Interconnection Agreement, or CSA as notified by the Transporter to Shippers.
+Natural Gas delivered to, or tendered for delivery at, an IP Entry Point or an Entry Point shall (notwithstanding the provisions of any Interconnection Agreement or CSA) comply with the specification for Natural Gas entering the Transportation System as outlined in Appendix 1 ("Entry Specification").
+A CSA may specify additional gas quality parameters (which may for the avoidance of doubt be sub-sets of the parameters set out in Appendix 1) and associated limits in respect of such parameters to apply at an individual RNG Entry Point or a category of RNG Entry Point(s) in which case the Entry Specification in respect of such RNG Entry Points shall include gas quality parameters so specified in addition to the parameters set out in Schedule 1).
+Where an Interconnection Agreement or a CSA in respect of any IP Entry Point, Entry Point or Bi-Directional CSP provides for a gas quality specification which is more restrictive than that outlined in Appendix 1 then the Entry Specification with respect to such IP Entry Point, Entry Point or Bi-Directional CSP shall be as specified in the applicable Interconnection Agreement, or CSA as notified by the Transporter to Shippers.

-Amend Section 1.1.4 by inserting on the second line after “at an Entry Point” the words “other than an RNG Entry Point” and adding at the end of Section 1.1.4 “provisions for the monitoring of the quality of Natural Gas delivered to or tendered for delivery at an RNG Entry Point may be included in any applicable CSA.”

 Measurement provisions;